lesterholy/covid-19-data/public/data/DATA.md

 - `DATASET_NAME` is the name of the dataset (e.g. `case_death`)
 - `TABLE_NAME` is the name of the table (e.g. `case_death`)

+**Notes**:

-NOTE: A dataset can be a collection of tables (equivalent to DataFrames).
+- A dataset can be a collection of tables (equivalent to DataFrames).
 For instance, there might be several files (or DataFrames) in our 'Vaccination' dataset (e.g. global data, US data, etc.).
-EXCEPTION: Our excess mortality dataset is currently under the namespace `excess_mortality`, i.e. with URIs `data://garden/excess_mortality/latest/{DATASET_NAME}/{TABLE_NAME}`.
+- Our excess mortality dataset is currently under the namespace `excess_mortality`, i.e. with URIs `data://garden/excess_mortality/latest/{DATASET_NAME}/{TABLE_NAME}`.

 ### Check all our COVID data